keuvyndev/Portfolio/app-barbershop/README.md

 **Project Description:** This is a project for an application aimed at barbershop clients, allowing them to find nearby barbershops, track reviews, view services and prices, as well as make and track appointments.

+> This project is originally based on a training by [felipemotarocha](https://github.com/felipemotarocha), with modifications and customizations made by me for learning purposes and to meet specific needs.

 ![Badge of Status](https://img.shields.io/badge/Status-In%20development-yellow) <!-- optional -->

 ## 📋Table of Contents